tonghohin/bus-tracker-app/README.md

 # Bus Tracker App

 This is an application that tracks and shows the positions of all the Halifax buses on the road!
-See it in action at https://tonghohin.github.io/busTrackerApp/

 ## Features